Treating Well Water

 What is Groundwater?

-Scientists estimate U.S. groundwater reserves to be at least 33,000 trillion gallons equal to the amount discharged into the Gulf of Mexico by the Mississippi River in the past 200 years.
+Scientists estimate U.S. groundwater reserves to be at least 33,000 trillion gallons, equal to the amount discharged into the Gulf of Mexico by the Mississippi River in the past 200 years.

 Groundwater is naturally filtered by the earth that holds it.
 It can, however, be contaminated by pollutants that come into contact with the earth's surface.
 Care should be taken at the household, local, national, and global levels to protect groundwater from pollution.

-The Making of Groundwater
+The Making of Groundwater Flow

 Water from rain and snow follows three main paths:

-1. Some water evaporates from the earth’s surface into the air or is breathed out by vegetation and returns to the earth’s atmosphere.
+- Some water evaporates from the earth’s surface into the air or is breathed out by vegetation and returns to the earth’s atmosphere.
 Some water runs off into streams, lakes, or oceans.

-3. Groundwater can move into large underground natural storage areas known as aquifers and/or artesian wells.
+- Groundwater can move into large underground natural storage areas known as aquifers and/or artesian wells.

-Many bottled water comes from groundwater reserves.
+Much bottled water comes from groundwater reserves.

-Groundwater and Private Water Wells
+Groundwater and Private Drinking Water Supply Wells

-According to an independent market survey sponsored by the National Ground Water Association (NGWA), 78 percent of private water well owners prefer receiving their drinking water from their well.
+According to an independent market survey sponsored by the National Ground Water Association (NGWA), 78 percent of private water well owners prefer receiving their drinking water from their wells.
 Eighty-eight percent of those surveyed said private wells were their least expensive drinking water option.

 What exactly is a drilled well?